The Five Star 5 – Leadership Lessons From Coaching Kids Hockey

 I never thought being an assistant coach for my son’s six-year-old hockey team would be easy, but there is more to it then I thought!

-I have learned many leadership lessons over the past 5 months, and here are my favourites:
+I have learned many leadership lessons from the experience, and here are my favourites:

 - Patience – Many of these kids still sleep with teddy bears.
 They are very young and their development takes time

 - Encouragement – “High-Fives, pats on the back, and a “great job” goes a long way for their confidence

 - Focus On The Positive – We tend to focus on what is being done wrong, that we sometimes forget to reward what is being done right